 Ball knows that determining when, where, and how to respond to a disaster is foundational to a strategic response program that is also consistent and equitable.
 So, Ball partnered with GlobalGiving to develop a comprehensive approach to disaster relief and recovery.
 A program that supports high-impact, community-led organizations in regions where their global team members live and work and invests in the resilience and full recovery of those communities was the goal.

 GlobalGiving facilitated a strategic brainstorming session guiding internal Ball decision-makers through detailed questions, including the type, impact, and severity of disaster event, need, impact on employees and customers, geographic and business alignment, and activation opportunities.
 The result enabled Ball to identify and formalize priorities for its disaster response approach:

 - The ability to engage domestic and international markets consistently and equitably with employee giving, ensuring the global team knows Ball supports them and is showing up when disasters happen; and,

 - The ability to receive actionable information and recommendations to proactively share with Ball leadership, highlighting areas of greatest need and communities often overlooked for disaster funding.

 A swift global response

 With these clear priorities, GlobalGiving created a custom framework and turnkey tools for Ball.
-The tools help clarify and document Ball’s priorities and processes and also make it easy to consistently communicate activation decisions to employees and stakeholders.
+The tools help clarify and document Ball’s priorities and processes and also make it easy to consistently communicate activation decisions to employees and other important groups.

 Flexibility and speed are critical in the wake of a disaster, and by leveraging these tools, Ball has been able to make faster, more targeted decisions and support local communities impacted by disaster events all over the globe.